When to Use

 Integrate M&E, accountability, and learning.
 These three functions must work together.
 M&E provides the data; accountability ensures it is reported honestly; learning ensures it is used.

-Build donor flexibility into programme design.
+Build donor flexibility into program design.
 Adaptive management is undermined when every adaptation requires funder approval.
-Negotiate implementation flexibility at programme design, a defined range of activities within which the programme team can adapt without formal amendments.
+Negotiate implementation flexibility at program design - a defined range of activities within which the program team can adapt without formal amendments.

 Common Mistakes